NotExperiencedDev/avr/README.md

 To load program i'm using USBASP v 2.0
 All done on Linux Mint, in VSCODE, midnight comander, avr gcc

-After connecting everything (as on the page from second link) i used command (in project folder): makefile -f Makefile-1 load
+After connecting everything (as on the page from the second link) i used command (in project folder): makefile -f Makefile-1 load

 My makefile is done manually so it is very simple and easy.
 All uses avr-gcc compiler and avrdude loader.